Coyote: Social and reproductive behaviors

 Like the Eurasian golden jackal, the coyote is gregarious, but not as dependent on conspecifics as more social canid species like wolves are.
 This is likely because the coyote is not a specialized hunter of large prey as the latter species is.
 The basic social unit of a coyote pack is a family containing a reproductive female.
-However, unrelated coyotes may join forces for companionship, or to bring down prey too large to attack singly.
+However, unrelated coyotes may join forces for companionship, or to bring down prey too large to attack on their own.
 Such "nonfamily" packs are only temporary, and may consist of bachelor males, nonreproductive females and subadult young.
 Families are formed in midwinter, when females enter estrus.
 Pair bonding can occur 2–3 months before actual copulation takes place.

 The copulatory tie can last 5–45 minutes.
 A female entering estrus attracts males by scent marking and howling with increasing frequency.
 A single female in heat can attract up to seven reproductive males, which can follow her for as long as a month.
 Although some squabbling may occur among the males, once the female has selected a mate and copulates, the rejected males do not intervene, and move on once they detect other estrous females.
 Unlike the wolf, which has been known to practice both monogamous and bigamous matings, the coyote is strictly monogamous, even in areas with high coyote densities and abundant food.

 Females that fail to mate sometimes assist their sisters or mothers in raising their pups, or join their siblings until the next time they can mate.
 The newly mated pair then establishes a territory and either constructs their own den or cleans out abandoned badger, marmot, or skunk earths.
 During the pregnancy, the male frequently hunts alone and brings back food for the female.
 The female may line the den with dried grass or with fur pulled from her belly.
 The gestation period is 63 days, with an average litter size of six, though the number fluctuates depending on coyote population density and the abundance of food.